mufaro3/mufaro3.github.io/_posts/2024-08-15-music-domain-expansion.md

 For a picture of what I've been trying to listen to, here's a list of some of them alongside my thoughts surrounding each band/song/album/etc.:

 - Aurora Avenue
+    - I actually quite like it.
+I've listened to a good amount of their songs now, and I can say for certain that I'm a fan.
 - Lamp
+    - I've actually been listening to Lamp for a bit prior to when they were first recommended to me.
+I actually just never properly got into them, quite like Massive Attack.
+I like the vibe of their music, and in particular, one of my favorite songs of theirs is "Hatachi no Koi."
 - Tom Odell
 - Gang of Youths
 - Sufjan Stevens